Wednesday, September 11, 2024

 Is it a French thing?

-And for those who resented the G2 characters and the characters they appeared to replace...they're gone.
+And for those who resented the G2 characters either on their own merits or out of indignation for the G1 roles they appeared to replace...those G2 originals did not come back.
 On the other hand, no G3 originals have dolls, and that might be a bad idea.
 Unlike in G2, the G3 new cast don't feel like usurpers for G1 characters.
 As with the new generation of Living Dead Dolls, I seriously worry that the absence of new characters could signify an overreliance on the familiar.
 I don't want familiarity to become stagnation.

 What are the biggest failings of G3?